opfesoft/sol-docs/db/world/creature_formations.md

 | 3     | Everyone assists everyone and member don't follow the leader |
 | 515   | Everyone assists everyone and member follow the leader       |

-## point\_1

-## point\_2

-These values are used to set leaderGUID pre ending path points for memberGUID's where the path is a straight return path and memberGUID's should not crossover to other side of leaderGUID on direction change.

-If your leader has a path like the one below where he moves to point 5 then back to 1 you would set point\_1 = 4 and point\_2 = 8 on the memberGUID.
-If the memberGUID is at angle 90 up to point 5 it will switch to angle 270 for the return trip.
-This is only needed to keep creatures on the correct side. these values can be left at 0 for creatures following directly behind leaderGUID or any creatures in a circular path.

-1     2     3     4    5

------&lt;---------&gt;------

-       8    7      6